ZupIT/docs-charles/content/en/Reference/Metrics/Setting up your metrics.md

 If your Istio is not enabled to show metrics, follow the next steps:

 {{% alert color="warning" %}}
-The configuration below refers to Istio's 1.5.
+The configuration below refers to Istio's 1.5 version.
 {{% /alert %}}

 Create a file named **telemetry.yaml with the following content:**